 Whether you're taking a day trip on Santorini or visiting a nudist beach near Athens, you should leave your camera in your hotel room or point it only at yourself or non-human scenery while at the beach.
 Intrusive photography on a nude beach is always frowned upon, and even in the somewhat more-relaxed regions of Greece, nude beach etiquette dictates camera use should be extremely limited.

 Never visit a nude beach just to gawk, but it is perfectly acceptable to be at a nude beach while wearing clothing.
 Naturism is all about being comfortable in your skin, so no one will judge you if you'd rather wear your bathing suit bottoms or a tank top to sunbathe—just make sure you're not staring at the nude sunbathers!

 Other Tips for First-Time Naturist Sunbathers

-Sunbathing in the nude can be an intimidating experience the first time you do it—especially in public—but there are also a few things to keep in mind in terms of safety and comfort before you go.
+Sunbathing in the nude can be an intimidating experience the first time you do it—especially in public—but people often forget that some parts of the body aren't used to seeing as much sun as the rest.